Noveleader/Task-Manager/README.md

 ## Description

-Task Manager servers basic task manager functionality all done using smart contracts and deployed on a testnet.
+Task Manager serves basic task managing functionality all done using smart contracts and deployed on a sepolia testnet.

 ## Table of Contents